postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/bitbucket-pipelines.md

 [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) is a continuous integration (CI) and continuous delivery (CD) service that's integrated with Bitbucket Cloud.
 Software development teams can use Bitbucket Pipelines to automatically build, test, and deploy code in Bitbucket.

-To set up a Bitbucket Pipelines integration for your API, you need to create a pipeline in Bitbucket and configure your API in Postman.
-After you set up the integration, you can view the status of builds or kick off a new build, all from within Postman.
+To set up a Bitbucket Pipelines integration for your API, first create a pipeline in Bitbucket and then configure your API in Postman.
+After you set up the integration, you can view the status of builds or start a new build, all from within Postman.

 > If your Bitbucket pipeline is configured to run API tests using [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), you can [configure the  Postman cloud reporter](#configuring-newman-for-bitbucket-pipelines) to send collection run information back to Postman.